 Feeling safe, secure, and content within a team is an indicator of a psychologically safe workplace.
 According to Amy Edmondson, the organizational behavioral scientist who coined the phrase, psychological safety is “a shared belief held by members of a team that the team is safe for interpersonal risk-taking.”
 In addition, it is characterized by interpersonal trust and mutual respect that allows the members of a team to be comfortable being themselves and speaking their minds.

-Manifestations of psychological safety in the workplace include team members feeling safe and secure when speaking up, being their true selves, and sharing their honest thoughts and opinions.
-Workers should also feel comfortable enough to raise naive questions or even disagree with the way some things are being run in your company.
+Manifestations of psychological safety in the workplace include team members feeling safe and secure when speaking up, being their true selves, and sharing their honest thoughts and opinions, such as starting a new software POC without being blamed even if the POC fails.
+Workers should also feel comfortable enough to raise seemingly naive questions or even disagree with the way some things are being run in your company.

 Psychological safety does not require everyone to be uncharacteristically nice all the time.
 It only means that the teams at work are ready to embrace conflict because each team member trusts the team and vice versa.